 - Segregating employees

 8 Strategies to Eliminate Discrimination in the Workplace:

-Employers are responsible to look after the safety and welfare of your employees at workplace.
+Employers are responsible to look after the safety and welfare of your employees at the workplace.

-Discrimination can be defined as considering a individual or group less favorably when compared to other person or group due to some unusual attributes or characteristics.
+Discrimination can be defined as considering an individual or group less favorably when compared to other person or group due to some unusual attributes or characteristics.
 These mainly include a person’s:

 - religious belief